haiyang1986/TVAR/README.md

 # Generate the tissue-specific functional scores of the variants
 ```
 TVAR is based on open-source Python 3.7.4 libraries.
 The deep learning network's implementation was based on Numpy 1.16.1, Scipy 1.1.0, Tensorlayer 1.11.1 (GPU version) and Tensorflow 1.14.0 (GPU version).
 After the testing, TVAR has been working correctly on Ubuntu Linux release 18.04.
 We used the NVIDIA Tesla T4 for model training and testing.
+In addition, in order to reproduce the relevant results of the paper "TVAR: Assessing Tissue-specific Functional Effects of Non-coding Variants with Deep Learning", the executable runtime environment is published at: https://gigantum.com/yhyh0910/tvar.